SushiLab/kTYPr/README.md

 # 🧬 kTYPr

-**kTYPr** is a command-line tool for predicting K-antigen type classifications in bacterial genomes using HMM-based annotation profiling.
+**kTYPr** is a command-line tool for predicting K-antigen type classifications in Escherichia coli using HMM-based annotation profiling.
 It supports both whole-genome and flanking-region prediction modes and can be run in parallel on multiple files.

 ---